PrestaShop/prestashop.github.io/news/_posts/releases/2016-04-25-here-comes-prestashop-1-7-alpha-4.md

 ### Modules page

-- The 'enable/disable on mobile' action is back! [#5319](https://github.com/PrestaShop/PrestaShop/pull/5319) by @Quetzacoalt91
+- The "enable/disable on mobile" action is back! [#5319](https://github.com/PrestaShop/PrestaShop/pull/5319) by @Quetzacoalt91
 - Improve the loading time of the module catalog [#5368](https://github.com/PrestaShop/PrestaShop/pull/5368) by @Quetzacoalt91
 - Modules to be configured are now displaying [#5395](https://github.com/PrestaShop/PrestaShop/pull/5395) by @Quetzacoalt91
 - Improved Module class to handle more potential issues [#5397](https://github.com/PrestaShop/PrestaShop/pull/5397) by @Quetzacoalt91